Vertmo/opencodes2018-graphql/PITCHME.md

 ## User Query
 ```
 type Query {
-    "A single user by it's id"
+    "A single user by their username"
-    user(id: ID!): User
+    user(username: String!): User
 }
 ```